What is low back pain?

 Every case is different.
 But most people don't need surgery for low back pain.

-Most back surgeries are done to treat nerve pain from herniated discs.
-Surgery might be an option when a disc problem causes pain in your leg that prevents you from doing everyday tasks.
+- You have nerve pain from herniated discs.
+This is why most back surgeries are done.
+The disc problem causes pain in your leg that prevents you from doing everyday tasks.
 You may have pain, numbness, or tingling through your buttock and down the back of your leg (sciatica) or in the front of your thigh.

 There are several types of back surgery.
 Some, like a discectomy, can help people who have severe symptoms.
 Others have not been proved to work.